-There is no such thing as an ideal pallet which is of a size suitable for all applications.
+There is no such thing as an ideal pallet which has a suitable size for all applications.
 Neither is there such a thing as an ideal material for producing a pallet.
 Despite the well-known advantages of plastics, it is wooden pallets that have been predominant in shipping for years.
 Why?
 Because after their useful life they can be

 Wooden pallets or plastic pallets?
 The decision you make seems obvious: the cheapest one.
 And here the stumbling blocks arise, because purchase price is not the only cost you incur.